School of Prophets

 BIB 674 Bible Prophecy Study Trip

-1. Must Take 21 Day Study Trip to Parts of
+1. Take 21-Day Study Trip to Parts of

 Europe, Asia,